jantimon/next-yak/packages/docs/docs/pages/faq.md

 ## Is next-yak production ready?

-No, next-yak is still below the 1.0V mark but we are working hard to make it production ready.
+`next-yak` is still experimental but we are working hard to release a stable 1.0 version

 ## Can I use next-yak with other frameworks than next.js?

-Unfortunately not.
-If you want to use it in other frameworks just write an issue and we can discuss it.
+Not by now - feel free to ask for adding support for your framework in our github issue tracker and we will give it a thought.

-## Can I use next-yak with other CSS-in-JS libraries?
+## Can I mix/combine next-yak with other CSS-in-JS libraries?

 Yes, you can use next-yak with other CSS-in-JS libraries.
 You can use it with styled-components, emotion, or any other library that adds css classes to your components.